Pirna: Prussian Pirna

-On August 29, 1756, the small Saxon army fled before the Prussians, who had invaded without declaring war, to the levels between Königstein Fortress and Sonnenstein Castle and capitulated there on October 16, two days after Sonnenstein surrendered.
+On 29 August 1756 the small Saxon army fled before the Prussians, who had invaded without declaring war, to the levels between Königstein Fortress and Sonnenstein Castle and capitulated there on 16 October, two days after Sonnenstein surrendered.
 In 1758, Austrian troops and the Imperial Army besieged the fortress.

 Napoleonic Pirna

 A Kattundruck manufactory for cotton printing opened as the first of its kind in 1774.
 In 1811, the physician Ernst Gottlob Pienitz opened a very large mental hospital in Castle Sonnenstein.
-But when on September 14, 1813, French troops occupied the Sonnenstein, they forced the evacuation of 275 patients, seized supplies and tore the roof trusses out to remove a fire threat.
+But on 14 September 1813, when French troops occupied the Sonnenstein, they forced the evacuation of 275 patients, seized supplies and tore the roof trusses out to remove a fire threat.
 In September 1813, emperor Napoleon temporarily lived at the Marienhaus, located at the market.
-Until Dresden's surrender on November 11 the French defended the fortress.
+Until Dresden's surrender on 11 November the French defended the fortress.
 Only in February 1814 the hospital for the mentally ill was able to open again.